fruvs/Copycord/README.md

 ## Contributing & Support

-Feel free to [open an issue](https://github.com/Copycord/Copycord/issues) if you hit any road bumps.
+Feel free to [open an issue](https://github.com/Copycord/Copycord/issues) if you hit any road bumps or want to request new features.

 We appreciate all contributions: